drnatebrown/kebab/README.md

 Options:
-  -h,--help                   Print this help message and exit -o,--output TEXT REQUIRED   Output prefix for .kbb index file -m,--expected-kmers UINT:NONNEGATIVE [0]
+  -h,--help                   Print this help message and exit -o,--output TEXT REQUIRED   Output prefix for index file, [PREFIX].kbb -k,--kmer-size UINT:POSITIVE [20]
-                              Expected number of k-mers (if not provided, will be estimated) -k,--kmer-size UINT:POSITIVE [20]
-                              k-mer size
+                              K-mer size used to populate the index -m,--expected-kmers UINT:NONNEGATIVE [0]
-  -e,--fp-rate FLOAT:FLOAT in [0 - 1] [0.1]
+                              Expected number of k-mers (otherwise estimated) -e,--fp-rate FLOAT:FLOAT in [0 - 1] [0.1]
-                              False positive rate (between 0 and 1) -f,--hash-funcs UINT:POSITIVE
+                              Desired false positive rate (between 0 and 1) -f,--hash-funcs UINT:POSITIVE
-                              Number of hash functions
+                              Number of hash functions (otherwise set to minimize index size) --kmer-mode ENUM:value in {both->0,canonical->1,forward->2} OR {0,1,2} [1] K-mer strands to include in the index
 ```
 ## Scan
 Breaks sequences into fragments using KeBaB index.
 Fragments use ``[SEQ]:[START]-[END]`` notation where the range is 1-based and inclusive.